Cardinals’ safety Baker agrees to 4-year, $59 million deal

 Two-time Pro Bowl safety Budda Baker has agreed to terms on a $59 million, four-year contract extension with the Arizona Cardinals.

 The team announced the deal on Tuesday.
-Baker’s agent David Mulugheta confirmed the terms and that $33.1 million is guaranteed.
+Baker’s agent David Mulugheta confirmed the terms and that $33.1 million is guaranteed, which makes him among the NFL’s highest-paid safeties.

 The 5-foot-10, 195-pound Baker played in college at Washington and was drafted in the second round in 2017.
-He’s quickly become a cornerstone for the Cardinals’ defense and led all NFL defensive backs with 147 tackles last season, including 104 solo tackles.
+The 24-year-old has quickly become a young cornerstone for the Cardinals’ defense and led all NFL defensive backs with 147 tackles last season, including 104 solo tackles.

-Baker’s rookie contract was set to expire after this season.
+Baker’s rookie contract was set to expire after this season, but now he’s under contract through 2024.

+Arizona’s defense was among the NFL’s worst in 2019, but had two standout players in Baker and linebacker Chandler Jones.
+The Cardinals expect to be much better this fall after several key additions, including free agent linebackers Devon Kennard and De’Vondre Campbell, along with defensive lineman Jordan Phillips.
+They also used the No. 8 overall pick in April’s draft to add versatile linebacker Isaiah Simmons.

+The soft-spoken Baker is popular in the Cardinals’ locker room and has forged a somewhat unlikely friendship with Jones, who is several years older and much more outgoing.
+Both of them are among the leaders on the defense, along with three-time All-Pro cornerback Patrick Peterson and linebacker Jordan Hicks.

-He’s the first player in franchise history to be selected to the Pro Bowl as a special teams player and a defensive player.
-He made 16 special teams tackles in 2017 and was the first Cardinals rookie since Patrick Peterson to be selected to the Pro Bowl.
+Baker is the first player in franchise history to be selected to the Pro Bowl as a special teams player and a defensive player.
+He made 16 special teams tackles in 2017 and was the first Cardinals rookie since Peterson to be selected to the Pro Bowl.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL